-1. Introduction.
-An important task in science and engineering is the numerical solution of a partial differential equation (PDE) on an unbounded domain.
-To give a motivating example, let us consider the Helmholtz equation $\Delta u + \frac{k^2}{v^2}u = 0$ on an unbounded half-space $\Omega$ which may correspond to the acoustic model of wave propagation in the interior of the earth with variable wavespeed v, see Figure 1.1.
-In this setup, which is typical in seismic geophysical exploration methods, a pressure wave signal of a single frequency k > 0 is emitted by an acoustic transmitter placed on the subsurface of the earth, travels through the underground, and is then logged by receivers.
-Clearly, the computational domain for this problem needs to be truncated as sharply as possible and hopefully this is done so that the artificial boundaries create least possible reflections.
-There are various ways for achieving this, with probably the most popular approach being known as perfectly matched layer (PML, see [7,9,11]).
+As a motivating example from geophysics, this equation may be posed on an unbounded half-space corresponding to the Earth's subsurface and the variable wave speed c may be caused by variations in the sedimental composition, see Figure 1.1.
+In seismic exploration a pressure wave signal of frequency k is emitted by an acoustic transmitter placed on the Earth's surface or below, travels through the underground, and is then logged by receivers.
+From these measurements geophysicists try to infer variations in the wave speed c which then allows them to draw conclusions about the subsurface composition.
+Clearly, the spatial domain for this problem needs to be truncated and there are various ways for achieving this, with a very popular approach being known as perfectly matched layer (PML, see [7, 10, 13]).

-A perfectly matched layer can be seen as a localized modification of the spatial discretization scheme to absorb the incoming waves.
+A perfectly matched layer can be seen as a localized modification of the spatial discretization scheme to absorb the waves exiting the computational domain.
 In a finite difference framework such layers typically lead to variable complex-valued step sizes, which is why this approach is sometimes also referred to as complex coordinate stretching.
 The aim of an efficient PML is to achieve a strong absorption effect by adding only a few number of layers.
-The aim of this work is to extend a modern finite-difference construction of perfectly matched layers which are near-optimal for indefinite Helmholtz problems, that is, they achieve near-best possible absorption for a given number of layers.
-The number of required layers is critical in particular for large-scale simulations of three-dimensional exterior problems.
-A variety of such problems arise, for example, in oil and gas exploration, and near-optimal grids are part of almost all electromagnetic simulators used at Schlumberger [1, 13, 50].
-However, the potential beneficiaries of effective discretization of exterior domains are by no means limited to these problems: other examples include ocean acoustics, the simulation of micro-electro-mechanical
+The aim of this work is to extend a modern

-\Schlumberger-Doll Research, 1 Hampshire St., Cambridge, Massachusetts, 19104-2688 (druskin1@boston.oilfield.slb.com).
+^{}Schlumberger-Doll Research, 1 Hampshire St., Cambridge, Massachusetts, 19104-2688 (druskin1@boston.oilfield.slb.com).

-&lt;sup>†School of Mathematics, The University of Manchester, Alan Turing Building, Manchester, M139PL, United Kingdom (stefan.guettel@manchester.ac.uk).
+[†]School of Mathematics, The University of Manchester, Alan Turing Building, Manchester, M139PL, United Kingdom (stefan.guettel@manchester.ac.uk).

-&lt;sup>‡Mathematical Modelling Department, Central Geophysical Expedition, Narodnogo Opolcheniya St., house 38, building 3, 123298, Moscow, Russia (lknizhnerman@gmail.com).
+[‡]Mathematical Modelling Department, Central Geophysical Expedition, Narodnogo Opolcheniya St., house 38, building 3, 123298, Moscow, Russia (lknizhnerman@gmail.com).

 FIGURE 1.1.
-A typical setup in seismic geophysical exploration where a source emits pressure waves into the earth subsurface which is then logged at (multiple) receivers.
-The wave propagation is modeled by the Helmholtz's equation.
+A typical setup in seismic geophysical exploration where a source emits pressure waves into the Earth's subsurface which are then logged at (multiple) receivers.
+The wave propagation is modelled by the Helmholtz equation (1.1).
+The varying shades of gray in the Earth's underground indicate different values of the wave speed c = c(x, y).
+The perfectly matched layers developed in this paper allow for a variation in c tangential to the boundary of the computational domain.
+We will return to this example in section 6.2.